What are maternity, paternity and shared parental laws?

 Why choose 365 Employment Law?

 365 Employment Law can help you to ensure you are treated fairly and within the law as a parent.
-Talking through matters with a specialist legal advisor can help you proceed with confidence by helping you understand your maternity rights, paternity rights, and pregnancy rights.
+As expert pregnancy discrimination lawyers, talking through matters with a specialist legal advisor can help you proceed with confidence by helping you understand your maternity rights, paternity rights, and pregnancy rights.
 With many years in the business, our Sussex team, based in Worthing, will be able to advise you at whatever stage of pregnancy, maternity, paternity, adoption or surrogacy you’re currently at.

 Am I still entitled to maternity leave if I am an agency worker, freelance, self-employed or on a zero-hours contract?